PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 The type of the messsage (contact) selected by the customer in the contact form is displayed.

+If the message is sent through the front-office: my account > order history > details > add a message, then there is no contact displayed & "--" is displayed.

 It's possible to sort by type asc or desc and search by selecting the type through the drop-down, where all contacts' title are displayed.

 5) Language